mjwhitta/vpns/README.md

 Connect to the PIA VPN using a set of gateways

 Actions:
     list            List the gateway options
     start           Connect to VPN
     stop            Disconnect from VPN

 Options:
     -h, --help      Display this help message
     -r, --random    Use random VPN gateway

-$ vpn -v protonvpn -- -h
-Usage: vpn.sh [OPTIONS] <action>

-Connect to the ProtonVPN using a set of gateways

-Actions:
-    list             List the gateway options
-    start            Connect to VPN
-    stop             Disconnect from VPN

-Options:
-    -h, --help       Display this help message
-    -r, --random     Use random VPN gateway

-$ vpn -v windscribe -- -h
-Usage: vpn.sh [OPTIONS] <action>

-Connect to the WindScribe VPN using a set of gateways

-Actions:
-    list             List the gateway options
-    start            Connect to VPN
-    stop             Disconnect from VPN

-Options:
-    -h, --help       Display this help message
-    -r, --random     Use random VPN gateway
-$ vpn -v vpnbook -- -h
-Usage: vpn.sh [OPTIONS] <action>

-Connect to the VPNBook VPN using a set of gateways

-Actions:
-    list             List the gateway options
-    start            Connect to VPN
-    stop             Disconnect from VPN

-Options:
-    -h, --help       Display this help message
-    -r, --random     Use random VPN gateway
 ```

 ### Configuring